Grading

 T4Very Difficult :

-You are very skilled in using your equipment and are efficient and quick during transitions from skis to crampons.
+You are skilled in using your equipment and are efficient and quick during transitions from skis to crampons.

 You have done several tours using the alpine gear (harness, crampons, ropes, and ice-axe).